solidjs/solid-docs/CONTRIBUTING.md

 - Writing Style Guide (probably a separate link)

 - Before you make a new feature / content PR, try to discuss it with other docs contributors on #docs!
 This will make sure we're on the same page and increase the chance of your PR getting merged.

+Submitting an Issue is usually the first step to making a change.
+After an Issue has been considered by the community, we often reach out to community members to encourage them to submit PRs based on existing Issues.

+Larger contributions to the docs are encouraged after consultation, as unsolicited material may not fit into our existing plans.

+> Tip: Existing PRs and Issues need reviewing, triaging, and feedback, too!
+You can make valuable contributions by commenting, suggesting, testing, researching, brainstorming and generally helping in all areas on GitHub!